MRCIEU/PHESANT/resultsVisualisation/README.md

 ## Running the java that generates the JSON for your own pheWAS

 The main Java files that generates the JSON is ResultsToJson.java.
-This java class has three parameters:
+This Java class has three parameters:

 1. File path of the results files from a pheWAS.
 2. File path to the location of the node position file (you should not need to change this)